Sadhguru visits the Eternal City to ‘Save Soil’

 ROME – An Indian yogi, mystic and visionary known as Sadhguru is using his celebrity status to bring attention to ‘Save Soil,’ an initiative calling to bring back 3-6 percent of organic content in the soil to avert climate disaster.
 In order to draw attention to the cause, the guru is touring 25 different countries on his motorbike and speaking with citizens, leaders and experts in numerous cities along the way.

-At an elegant dinner hosted by the Indian Embassy of Rome on the rooftop terrace of a four-star hotel, guests, including the Ambassador, diplomats, and FAO executives, sat listening to Sadhguru, who was poised cross–legged on a bench in front of them.
+At an elegant dinner hosted by the Indian Embassy of Rome, guests including diplomats, FAO executives, and the Indian ambassador, listened attentively to Sadhguru, who spoke for some 2 hours before dinner while sat cross–legged on stage.
 He spoke authoritatively yet conversationally on topics that ranged from farming to human existence, all relating back to the central subject of soil.

 “The problem with machines,” said the revered mystic to his Eternal City listeners, “is they don’t shit.”
 When an embarrassed laugh rippled through the audience, he repeated himself louder, laughing, “it’s true!
 Animals put something back to the earth when they are used for farming.
 Machines just take, and take, and take.”